20 Feb crepeaffaire Cambridgen review

 Another favourite of mine ‘flown’ over from the Netherlands is mint tea.
 I’m sure you will think ‘What is so special about that’?
 It’s just mint leaves and hot water.
 Very refreshing and hugely popular with the Dutch.
 If you don’t like just water and leaves, then you can add some tea too.

 I love the page on their website about ‘the 7 common myths of the Crêpe’.
 It gives you the full low down of what to expect.
-Yes indeed, you can take them away too and have a ‘English Breakfast’ crêpe to kick start the day.
+Yes indeed, you can take them away too and have an ‘English Breakfast’ crêpe to kick start the day.
 The Crêpes are actually a wholesome meal as they made fresh with organic flour, free-range eggs and fresh ingredients.
-You even can add salad to your order.
-In a few months time, they will have gluten free crêpes too.
+You even can add a salad to your order.
+In a few months time, they will have gluten-free crêpes too.

 My favourite Crêpe is definitely the one with goat cheese, spinach and caramelised onions, but the pesto and mushroom one is very nice too!
 Apart from the savoury ones, there is a nice selection of sweet Crêpes too.
 Don’t forget to check out their smoothies and fresh juices.